STROUD TOWNSHIP, PA

 Questions about assessments can be directed to the County Assessor's office in the Courthouse, at 570-517-3133.
 Questions regarding delinquent taxes can be made to the Tax Claims office in the courthouse, to 570-420-3500.

-Tax Collector Office Hours for 2013 for March to
+Tax Collector Office Hours for March to June are:

 A local Earned Income Tax (EIT) of 1.25% (.0125) is collected by Berkheimer Tax Administrator (610-599-3139) This tax is not part of your property tax bill.
 Your employer should be witholding this tax from your paycheck if you work in Monroe County.
 If you work outside of Monroe County, you are still required to pay the tax and can pay it annually.
 Call Berkheimer Associates to request that they mail you a Tax Return Form with instructions, or you can pick one up in the Township office.
 This tax is due April 15th.